-China’s exports end 2019 up 0.5% despite US tariff war
+China welcomes currency decision ahead of trade deal with US

 “The risk of relations deteriorating again and tariffs ‘snapping back’ is substantial against a background of tension and mistrust,” Wu said.

-Forecasters cautioned that December’s numbers were less rosy than they appeared because the robust-looking growth was due to the “base effect” of comparison with 2018, when the tariff war was depressing trade.
+Forecasters cautioned that December’s numbers were less rosy than they appeared because they benefit from the “base effect” of comparison with 2018’s anemic trade, which was depressed by the trade war.

-“While the outlook for exports is improving, domestic demand will remain subdued,” said Julian Evans-Pritchard and Martin Rasmussen of Capital Economics in a report.

 December marked the first month since July with positive Chinese trade growth.